 They WILL tell you about the effectiveness and importance of using emollients/moisturizers, every day to support the skin and relieve the ‘itch/scratch cycle’

 They WILL allow you to ask questions and will be honest with you if they do not know the answers

 Steroid creams contain parabens (or presevatives) that can be skin irritants.
-Therefore, ointments are often a better choice.
-In the USA, compounding pharmacies will mix steroids into bases and often these can be the cause of burning senstations, rather than the steroid itself.
+Ointments are often a better choice.
+In the USA, compounding pharmacies will mix steroids into bases and often these can be the cause of burning sensations, rather than the steroid itself.

 CAN PATIENTS HELP DOCTORS WITH EDUCATION and will this help other patients?